What Is Influencer Marketing - The Complete Guide of 2024

 As seen across the globe, India as well is swiftly keeping pace with the changing behavior, taste, and temperament of consumers in the market as we moved from crowded bazaars to thriving online marketplaces in a matter of a few years!

 Indian brands, much like global brands, are also ensuring they reach their target audience where they are present, active and engaging.
-Thus, the fact that the influencer marketing industry in India is valued somewhere at 12 billion INR (or 147 million USD) isn’t baffling at all.
-This figure is growing at a pace with a 25% annual compound rate. (source: statista)

 1. Social Commerce & Influencer Collaboration will boom

-Social commerce is on the rise.
-According to research, the industry is expected to hit $1.3 trillion in 2023, a 30.8% increase from previous year.
-However, brands are quick to recognise that this industry is yet to hit the ceiling of growth and experimentation and thus, they are wasting no time making the best of it with the help of influencers!
+However, brands are quick to recognise that this industry has yet to hit the ceiling of growth and experimentation, and thus, they are wasting no time making the best of it with the help of influencers!
 We think it's safe to presume that influencers will successfully take over the entire funnel or at least begin the conquest.

 Even social media platforms are ready for this upcoming trend, almost as if they have been waiting for the industry to eventually stumble upon this brilliant ideation.
 For instance, Instagram introduced the ‘collab feature’ to allow creators and brands to evidently create content together, something both the parties can benefit from!